 I recently had the opportunity to peruse an Employee Handbook, or rather it was a “Bunny Handbook” from the Playboy Club, circa 1960.
 I stumbled onto it online.
 It was a fascinating read.
 Clearly a relic from an age gone by.
-What was most fascinating was not only what was in the handbook, but more importantly what was left out.
+What was most fascinating was not only what was in the employee handbook, but more importantly what was left out.

-Running throughout the policy handbook are details about the Bunny Merit and Demerit System.
+Running throughout the employee handbook are details about the Bunny Merit and Demerit System.
 The Bunny Merit System was set up to reward Bunnies for good behavior.
 For example, finding another quality Bunny to recruit for employment could result in Merit points.
 That “refer-a-friend system” is still commonly used in the workplace today.
 However, the daily Merit incentive to the Bunny who successfully sells the most cocktails to a client would, in this day and age of DWI and Host Liability, probably be ripe for some heated litigation.

 The Demerit System was a strict discipline tool used to ensure the Bunnies had applied their makeup properly, worn the correct style of panties, styled their hair appropriately and virtually guaranteed any Bunny’s nails would be freshly manicured and polished prior to the commencement of her shift at the club.

 Only in “Emergencies”